tjanssen3/ocm-minikube/README.md

 `kubectl apply -f examples/helmrepo-hub-channel`

 NOTE: When adding a second MC, there were initial MC namespace not found errors in the hub deployment `multicluster-operators/multicluster-operators-application` logs.
-Restarting the deployment fixed the issue (which was done to increase log verbosity, but fixed the issue)
+Restarting the deployment fixed the issue (which was done to increase log verbosity, but fixed the issue instead)

 ```
 Sample output: